CarlWebster/XenServer/README.md

                 Ion (Light) (Word 2013/2016.
 Top date doesn't fit; box needs to be manually resized or font changed to 8 point) Mod (Word 2010.
 Works)
                 Motion (Word 2010/2013/2016.
-Works if the top date is manually changed to 36 point)
+Works   If the top date is manually changed to 36 point)
                 Newsprint (Word 2010.
 Works but the date is not populated) Perspective (Word 2010.
 Works)
                 Pinstripes (Word 2010.
 Works)